Today in Hip-Hop: R.I.P. Jam Master Jay (January 21, 1965 – October 30, 2002)

 On this day, Oct.
 30, in hip-hop history…

-According to investigators, career criminal Ronald Washington was allegedly involved in the shooting either as the gunman or his accomplice but 11 years later, the murder remains unsolved.
+According to investigators, career criminal Ronald Washington was allegedly involved in the shooting either as the gunman or his accomplice, but 14 years later, the murder remains unsolved.
 Police have suggested that the murder remains unsolved primarily due to lack of witness cooperation and bad press around the shooting.
-Another proposed motive for the crime that has been suggested is a decade-old drug debt that Jay owed to an old friend Curtis Scoon.
+Another proposed motive for the crime that has been suggested is a decade-old drug debt that Jay owed to an old friend, Curtis Scoon.
 Scoon has come forward over the years to deny involvement in the crime.

 Despite the lack of arrests made in the case, Jam Master Jay’s legacy remains in his work as a pioneering member of Run-DMC.
 Along with being a founding member of the group, his contributions including mentoring 50 Cent and platinum-selling rap group Onyx.

-In 2010, the NY Daily News gave an update on the potential of the case being solved—and it didn’t sound promising.
-“We never really had a good lead,” Vincent Santangelo, the head detective on the case, told the the pape.
+In 2010, the New York Daily News gave an update on the potential of the case being solved—and it didn’t sound promising.
+“We never really had a good lead,” Vincent Santangelo, the head detective on the case, said.
 “Nobody would or nobody could tell us the who or what.
 We’re still looking for that person.”